vladikcomper/md-modules/utils/convsym/README.md

 ```
   /localSign=[x]
-    determines character used to specify local labels
+    determines character used to specify local labels; default: @

   /localJoin=[x]
-    character used to join local label and its global "parent"
+    character used to join local label and its global "parent"; default: .

   /ignoreMacroDefs[+|-]
     specify whether macro definitions listings should be ignored (lines between